Hong Kong is an incredible city packed with a fascinating history and a unique, hybrid culture of Chinese and Western influences.

 #11: 40% of Hong Kong is made up of country parks and nature reserves

-Many find it hard to believe that a city with so many skyscrapers also has an abundance of natural environment.
-Hiking the green trails is a favourite weekend pastime for Hong Kongers.
+Many find it hard to believe that a city with so many skyscrapers also has an abundance of natural environments.
+Hiking the green trails is a favorite weekend pastime for Hong Kongers

 #12: The majority of Hong Kongers practice Confucianism

-This means they adhere to the values of mutual respect and kindness towards eachother.
+This means they adhere to the values of mutual respect and kindness towards each other.
 Moreover, roughly 28% of Hong Kongers are Taoist or Buddhist, 12% are Christians, and 4% are Muslims.

 #13: Hong Kong has a population of 7.5 million